Linguistics 001 Lecture 14 Sociolinguistics

 A well-informed sociolinguist -- a modern-day Henry Higgins -- can often place speakers quite precisely in space, time, ethnicity and social stratum.
 William Labov and colleagues at Penn have used telephone survey techniques to construct a Phonological Atlas of North America. an Atlas of North American English.

 We are less likely than Shaw to think of someone's dialect as "keep[ing] her in the gutter to the end of her days."
-However, I doubt that any of the example speakers -- speaking as in the samples above -- could get a job as a radio news announcer in today's U.S.A..
+However, I doubt that more than one of the example speakers -- speaking as in the samples above -- could get a job as a radio news announcer in today's U.S.A..
 Depending on the case and the context, they might be at a disadvantage in competing for other kinds of jobs, housing, and so on.

 "Matched guise" experiments, in which listeners hear the same material spoken with different accents, show that evaluations of traits such as intelligence can be strongly influenced by social stereotypes associated with ways of speaking.
 Similar experiments show that African-American or Latino speech markers can make the difference between being shown a house or apartment and being told that it is no longer available.

-In the Microsoft anti-trust case of a few years ago, Microsoft's chief trial attorney was John Warden.
+In the Microsoft anti-trust case a couple of decades ago, Microsoft's chief trial attorney was John Warden.
 He is from Evansville, Indiana -- in the southern end of the state -- and has a strong regional accent.
 This has not prevented him from becoming a successful attorney -- perhaps he even exaggerates the accent for effect -- but it obviously rubs some observers the wrong way.
 In a series of articles on the trial for Slate magazine, a well-known journalist and author named Michael Lewis devoted more space to Warden's "overripe drawl" than to any factual or legal point at issue:

 Lewis contrasts Warden's speech to that of Netscape's CEO, Jim Barksdale, who is from Mississippi but has apparently moderated his native modes of speech: